Also see Anemia: General Considerations.

 Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hydroxyurea, hypothyroidism).

 1. Parenteral or oral cyanocobalamin:

-1) Intramuscular or deep subcutaneous cyanocobalamin 1 mg daily for 7 to 14 days followed by administration once a week until the resolution of anemia (4-8 weeks).
-Maintenance treatment (especially in patients with neurologic manifestations) includes lifelong intramuscular administration of 1 mg of cyanocobalamin once per month.
-In cases of severe deficiency, the first dose of parenteral cobalamin can be associated with severe symptomatic hypokalemia reported to be associated with cardiac dysrhythmia and death.
+1) IM or deep subcutaneous cyanocobalamin 1 mg daily for 7 to 14 days followed by administration once a week until the resolution of anemia (4-8 weeks).
+Maintenance treatment (especially in patients with neurologic manifestations) includes lifelong IM administration of 1 mg of cyanocobalamin once per month.
+In cases of severe deficiency the first dose of parenteral cobalamin can be associated with severe symptomatic hypokalemia reported to be associated with cardiac dysrhythmia and death.

 2. Symptomatic anemia: Transfusion of packed red blood cells.

 Treatment leads to the resolution of anemia and hematologic abnormalities.
 An increase in reticulocyte counts and decrease in mean corpuscular volume are observed after 4 to 5 days of treatment.
 Hemoglobin levels, hematocrit values, and RBC counts start to increase as early as after 7 days of treatment and return to normal after ~2 months of treatment.
 Peripheral neuropathy may partially improve (usually within 6 months), but demyelination of the spinal cord is irreversible.
 Pernicious anemia is associated with a 2- to 3-fold increase in the risk of gastric adenocarcinoma.